nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 +-----------+-------------------+----------------------+-----------------------+

 .. note::
-   The :ref:`nrf_security_backends_oberon` uses functionality from Original Mbed TLS for DHM operations.
+   The :ref:`nrf_security_backends_oberon` uses functionality from the original Mbed TLS for DHM operations.

 ECC configurations
 ******************

 Elliptic Curve Cryptography (ECC) configuration provides support for Elliptic Curve over GF(p).

-ECC core support can be configured by setting the :kconfig:option:`CONFIG_MBEDTLS_ECP_C` Kconfig option.
+To configure ECC core support, set the :kconfig:option:`CONFIG_MBEDTLS_ECP_C` Kconfig option.

-Enabling :kconfig:option:`CONFIG_MBEDTLS_ECP_C` will activate configuration options that depend upon ECC, such as ECDH, ECDSA, ECJPAKE, and a selection of ECC curves to support in the system.
+Enabling :kconfig:option:`CONFIG_MBEDTLS_ECP_C` will activate configuration options that depend on ECC, such as ECDH, ECDSA, ECJPAKE, and a selection of ECC curves to support in the system.

 Feature support
 ===============